Team-GA/goal-planner/README.md

 ## SWOT Analysis
 Lynne:
-Strengths: I believe my strongest strength is CSS.
+-Strengths: I believe my strongest strength is CSS.
 It’s something I do enjoy doing and it brings out the creative side in me.
 Although it still challenges me, it helps me become stronger at it.
-Weaknesses: React and back end in general are my weaknesses.
+-Weaknesses: React and back end in general are my weaknesses.
 I think it’s something I need to continue practicing and working on.
 I know I have to put in the extra work to get it but practicing and making mistakes will help me learn.
 This project will help me do that.
-Opportunities: I have the opportunity to work on a group project with my colleagues.
+-Opportunities: I have the opportunity to work on a group project with my colleagues.
 It may not be my first time working in a group but working together on web developing will be a great learning experience and will help me grow to prepare me for the future.
-Threats: I wouldn’t necessarily say having to work in a group is a complete threat but it will definitely be a challenge.
+-Threats: I wouldn’t necessarily say having to work in a group is a complete threat but it will definitely be a challenge.
 Not every one of us have the same methods and possibly won’t agree on everything but we get to learn from each other and that’s more of a benefit than a pain point.
 Also the back-end side will be the biggest threat to me.

 Kiana:
-Strengths: React
+-Strengths: React
-Weaknesses: mongoose, testing
+-Weaknesses: mongoose, testing
-Opportunities: I can use this as an opportunity to get better at backend (mongoDB) and testing.
-I think this is  agood opportunity to experience coding in a group environment.
+-Opportunities: I can use this as an opportunity to get better at backend (mongoDB) and testing.
+I think this is  agood -opportunity to experience coding in a group environment.
-Threats: Working ina group presents new challenges!
+-Threats: Working ina group presents new challenges!

 Herman:
-Strengths: Backend mongoDB, color palettes
+-Strengths: Backend mongoDB, color palettes
-Weaknesses:  testing, some part of frontend functionality
+-Weaknesses:  testing, some part of frontend functionality
-Opportunities: learning about react calendar package and back-end functionality
+-Opportunities: learning about react calendar package and back-end functionality
-Threats: testing backend endpoints and connecting models and seeds
+-Threats: testing backend endpoints and connecting models and seeds

 Moty:
-Strengths: React
+-Strengths: React
-Weaknesses: testing
+-Weaknesses: testing
-Opportunities: learning about react calendar package and trying to do testing in this project for the dark mode
+-Opportunities: learning about react calendar package and trying to do testing in this project for the dark mode
-Threats:  I am a bit behind in assignments (not learning the backend stuff properly)
+-Threats:  I am a bit behind in assignments (not learning the backend stuff properly)